 Want to talk to a real person about visiting Telluride?
 Call us at

 You’ve heard all the expressions describing summer heat -- scorcher, sizzler, heat wave.
 And, worse you’ve felt them – the stifling 100-degree air, car seats that burn your legs and sidewalks that can fry an egg.

 But, you also know there are places where you can escape the dog days, where snow melts to fill the high mountain lakes, rivers cascade down mountainsides and a plunge in the cold waters will keep you cool all day long.
 Places where 50-degree nighttime temperatures invite you to snuggle deep under a duvet and where you’ll throw on a light layer on your morning run.

-And this summer there are non-stop flights from Phoenix to such a place, Telluride, Colorado.
 Although there are numerous reasons to visit Telluride, the number one is that it’s cool to the core.
 Not that you need them, but here are another five why you should beat the heat in Telluride this summer.

 Fly or Drive: It’s not far